PiRK/cashaddr-converter/README.md

 ### `cmd/svc`

-`svc` is a small microservice which will convert a provided address into all three currently used Bitcoin Cash address formats.
+`svc` is a small microservice which will convert a provided address into all three currently used cashaddr formats.

 ### `cashaddress`